On the various notions of Poincar\'e duality pair: Introduction

 In this instance we say that $X$ is a \textit{Poincar\'{e} space}. \end{remark}

-\begin{remark} In Definition \ref{def_Poincare_pair}, We do not assume that $X$ is connected.
+\begin{remark} In Definition \ref{def_Poincare_pair}, we do not assume that $X$ is connected.
 Applying \eqref{def_Poincare_pair_2} with $\mathcal B = \mathbb Z$, we obtain an isomorphism

 Since $[X]$ is finitely supported, the last isomorphism implies that $X$ has only finitely many path components.
-We typically require that $X$ and $Y$ have the homotopy type of CW complexes.
-If we drop this requirement, almost all of our results remain true provided that $X$ admits a universal cover.
-In actuality, the results can be extended by application of CW approximation (cf.~ Lemma \ref{lem_weak_homotopy}). \end{remark}
+We typically require that $X$ and $Y$ have the homotopy type of CW complexes. \end{remark}

 \begin{remark} In the finitely dominated case, it is enough to check the duality isomorphisms for a single local system $\mathcal B$ defined by the fundamental group.
 Precisely, when $X$ is path connected we denote by $\mathbf{\Lambda}$ the local system on $X$ associated with $\mathbb{Z} [\pi_{1} (X)]$.
-If $(X,Y)$ is a finitely dominated pair (cf.~Definition \ref{def_finite_dominated}), Wall (see \cite[lem.~1.2]{Wall1} and Lemma \ref{lem_rd_dual} in this paper) proved that \eqref{def_Poincare_pair_1} is equivalent to the isomorphisms for all $m$:
+If $(X,Y)$ is a finitely dominated pair (cf.~Definition \ref{def_finite_dominated} and Remark \ref{rmk_pair}), Wall (see \cite[lem.~1.2]{Wall1} and Lemma \ref{lem_rd_dual} in this paper) proved that \eqref{def_Poincare_pair_1} is equivalent to the isomorphisms: